gtrdp/cs-rug-internship/LogBook/README.md

 		- Untethered.
 	- Added time for better monitoring in pc apps (wifi and bluetooth).
 	- Tried wireless logging. **Failed** due to Bonjour multicast which is disabled in wireless access point.
-	- Created apple script to automate copying and pasting from instruments to excel.
+	- Created an `Apple script` to automate copying and pasting from instruments to excel.
 	- Preparation of ideal energy measurement condition.
 	- Result of 1st experiment:
 		- bluetooth is slightly more efficient than Wi-Fi.